andy9775/dataloader/README.md

 #### Standard Strategy

 > The standard strategy batches the first calls to the batch function, all
 > subsequent callers call the batch function directly.
+Since the strategy
+> returns a Thunk or ThunkMany, calling Load or LoadMany before performing
+> another long running process will allow the batch function to run concurrently
+> to any other operations.

 **`NewStandardStrategy(BatchFunction, Options) func(int) Strategy`**<br>
 NewStandardStrategy returns a function which returns a new instance of the